-like to eat some sinful foods during special occasions and seem
+like to eat some sinful foods during special occasions and I seem

-to crave them even more outside of holidays.
-Although I allow myself
+to crave them even more outside of the holidays.
+Although I allow

-I still need to have some backup for the times I cannot control
+need to have some backup plans for the times I cannot control my

-Rice cakes (I like Lundberg brown rice cakes) can be a fast way
+Rice cakes (I like Lundberg brown rice cakes) can be a quick and

-- Strawberries or other berries such as blueberries, cranberries
+- Strawberries or other berries such as blueberries or cranberries

 - Salt and peppered cucumber slices